Our Sangha

 – Direct, personal supervision of students, candidates and members of the community through face to face or distant meetings is an essential part of our method.

-In a nutshell, the purpose of our community is to adapt and share the practice of Chinese Chan/Zen in our Western context in order, we hope, to plant a seed of Simple, Humble and Sincere “Western Zen”.
+In a nutshell, the purpose of our community is to adapt and share the practice of Chan/Zen in our Western context in order, we hope, to plant a seed of Simple, Humble and Sincere “Western Zen”.

 We insist on the fact that studying, becoming a formal student or taking any kind of precepts is totally free of charge in our community.
 Some special services or workshops may be on paid or on Dana/donation base, these being totally optional services or workshops.